Xfennec/nosee-console/README.md

 ------------------

-Build it, run it with no CLI option, and point your browser to [http://localhost:8080] and that's it.
-Of course, you must then send your alerts to this running console.
+Build it, run it with no CLI option, and point your browser to [http://localhost:8080](http://localhost:8080) and that's it.
+Of course, you must then send your alerts to this running console, see below.

 ### REST-like API